yaminiu/datagov-deploy/README.md

     $ ANSIBLE_EXTRA_FLAGS='--start-at-task="software/ckan/apache : make sure postgresql packages are installed"' bundle exec kitchen converge catalog

 Refer to [kitchen](https://kitchen.ci/) commands for more information.

+## Troubleshooting

+The CIS hardening benchmark sets a `027` umask, which means by default files are not world-readble.
+This is often a source of problems, where a service cannot read a configuration file.